ConorTighe/Image-Identifier/README.md

 # Emerging technologies Project
-Name: Conor Tighe
+-Name: Conor Tighe
-GMIT ID: G00314417
+-GMIT ID: G00314417
-Application: Image-Identifier
+-Application: Image-Identifier
-Lecturer: Ian McLoughlin
+-Lecturer: Ian McLoughlin

 This is the solution for the Emerging technology [project](https://emerging-technologies.github.io/problems/project.html), It can recongnize digits + 1000 other classes.